NotLimey/notlimey/README.md

 I'm a 17 year old software engineer from Norway.
 Currently im going to Hamar Cathedralschool, in Informationtechnology second year.
 In my spare time i am running my own company [Limeyfy](https://limeyfy.com), where i design, code and host websites for small to medium size businesses.

+## 🔭Projects i'm working on:
+- Limeyfy Portal
+- Identity Server for limeyfy

 <!--
 **NotLimey/NotLimey** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.